ElishaKay/vuejs-node-mongo/README.md

 npm run build
 ```

-Requirements: verify that nodemon is installed globally
+Other Requirements: verify that nodemon is installed globally
 ```
 npm install -g nodemon
 ```